Measurements at forward rapidity of elliptic flow of charged hadrons and open-heavy-flavor muons in Au$+$Au collisions at $\sqrt{s_{_{NN}}}=200$ GeV: Analysis Methods

 The large amount of absorbing material between the FVTX and MuTr is effective at stopping hadrons, but it also causes significant issues with matching tracks between the two detectors.
 Particles can undergo multiple scatterings in the absorbing material causing a single MuTr track to be matched with multiple FVTX tracks.
 A ``mixed-event" subtraction technique is employed to precisely estimate the substantial background from mismatched tracks and multiple scatterings.

 We quantify the quality of MuTr-FVTX track matching with the $\chi^2$-FVTXMuTr variable, which includes the residuals between the track projections in three different Z planes between FVTX and MuTr.
 The $\chi^2$-FVTXMuTr distribution of same-event matching include true associations, where the MuTr track and the FVTX track correspond to the same particle, and ``fake" matchings, for which the MuTr and FVTX tracks are from different particles.
 The $\chi^2$-FVTXMuTr distribution of mixed-event associations include only fake matchings.
 Mixed-event associations are constructed from events that have a similar Z-vertex and event centrality.
 The same-event $\chi^2$-FVTXMuTr distribution is described by the function:$f(\chi^2) = f_{\rm true}(\chi^2) + f_{\rm fake}(\chi^2)$, where $f_{\rm true}$ and $f_{\rm fake}$ represent the true and fake associations, respectively.
 The line shape of $f_{\rm fake}$ is obtained from mixed-event matchings .
-A Landau distribution best represents $f_{\rm true}$, regardless the of the $p_T$ of the muon and the event centrality.
+A Landau distribution best represents $f_{\rm true}$, regardless of the $p_T$ of the muon and the event centrality.
 The function $f(\chi^2)$ is fit to the same-event $\chi^2$-FVTXMuTr distribution as shown in Fig.~\ref{fig:matching}.
 The integral of $f_{\rm true}$ corresponds to the yield of particles measured by the MuTr and FVTX coming from the vertex.

-Loose track-selection criteria are used for signal extraction.
-Then, the selections detailed in Table~\ref{table:track_cuts} are applied to maximize signal over background in the sample.
-These selections were determined using full {\sc geant4} simulations.
+Loose track-selection criteria are used for initial data production.
+Then, the selections detailed in Table~\ref{table:track_cuts} are applied to maximize the purity of heavy-flavor muons in the data set.
+These selections were determined using full {\sc geant4} simulations embedded in real data.
+The embedded simulations were also used to validate the background subtraction procedure, where it is important that the background corresponds to real data.

 The variables for the event- and track-selection criteria that are tabulated in Table~\ref{table:track_cuts} are:

 \begin{description}

 \item[BBC$_z$] The $z$ vertex position of the initial collision point as determined by the BBCs